pagkly/Zed/Investopedia3/Rate-and-Term Refinance.md

 A rate-and-term refinance changes the interest rate, the term—or both the rate and the term—of an existing mortgage without advancing any new money.
 It is also known as a “[no cash-out refinance](https://www.investopedia.com/terms/n/no_cash-out_refinance.asp).”

-This differs from a [cash-out refinance](https://www.investopedia.com/terms/c/cashout_refinance.asp), in which new money is advanced on the loan and the borrower receives cash at the closing in addition to their new loan.
+This differs from a [[cash-out refinance]](https://www.investopedia.com/terms/c/cashout_refinance.asp), in which new money is advanced on the loan and the borrower receives cash at the closing in addition to their new loan.
 Rate-and-term refinances often carry lower interest rates than cash-out refinances.

 ### Key Takeaways